 THE FUSION PIPELINE

-Fusion is progressing an earlier-stage product candidate, FPI-1966, into clinical development.
+Fusion is progressing an earlier-stage product candidate, FPI-1966, through clinical development.
 FPI-1966 is designed to target and deliver 225Ac to tumor sites expressing FGFR3, a protein that is overexpressed in head and neck and bladder cancers.
 FPI-1966 utilizes our Fast-Clear linker to connect a human monoclonal antibody that targets FGFR3 with 225Ac.
-Fusion plans to submit an investigational new drug application to the FDA.

 FPI-2059 is a small molecule radioconjugate in development as a targeted alpha therapy for various solid tumors.
 The molecule targets neurotensin receptor 1 (NTSR1), a promising target for cancer treatment, that is overexpressed in multiple solid tumors.
 FPI-2059 combines Ipsen’s IPN-1087, which Fusion acquired in 2021, with actinium-225.
 IPN-1087 was previously in Phase 1 clinical development as a lutetium-177-based radiopharmaceutical for pancreatic ductal adenocarcinoma, colorectal cancer and gastric cancers expressing NTSR1.